davidmreed/davidmreed.github.io/_drafts/ready/integration-testing-salesforce-dx-simple-salesforce.md

     export SF_USERNAME=$(sfdx force:user:display --json | python -c "import json; import sys; print(json.load(sys.stdin)['result']['username'])")
     python example-simple-salesforce.py -p "$PASSWORD" -u "$SF_USERNAME" -t "" -s

 The Metadata API deployment package is available on [GitHub](https://github.com/davidmreed/sfdx-simplesalesforce).
 We deploy the package first (with a `-w` wait of up to 5 minutes for the deployment to complete), then ask SFDX to generate a new password for the user.
-We redirect `stdout` to `/dev/null` because `sfdx force:user:password:generate` prints a human-readable message containing the password in plaintext to `stdout`, and we don't need that in our CI logs (although, again, we are throwing away this scratch org).
+We redirect `stdout` to `/dev/null` because `sfdx force:user:password:generate` prints a human-readable message containing the password to `stdout`, and we don't need that in our CI logs (although, again, we are throwing away this scratch org).

 Finally, we once again apply Python one-liners to parse the JSON output of `sfdx force:user:display` and extract the username and password we need.
 We pass, in whatever format is most appropriate, an empty string to our tool where a security token would normally go, and that tool then authenticates to Salesforce: